-Since the inception of CSIR-National Geophysical Research Institute (NGRI) the Gravity & Magnetic studies group has been actively involved in research of geodynamic processes as well as exploration of natural resources.
+Since the inception of CSIR-National Geophysical Research Institute (NGRI) the Gravity, Magnetic and Paleomagnetic studies group has been actively involved in research of geodynamic processes as well as exploration of natural resources.
 Theoretical developments have concentrated on use of spectral decay to determine the depth to the causative sources located at different depths, removal of large wave length isostatic regional anomalies based on zero Free-air anomaly, regional-residual separation is developed based on finite element method, designed long digital filter operators using Hankel transform, algorithms for simultaneous computation of gravity and magnetic anomalies due to 2D and 3D arbitrary shaped bodies bounded by polygons, modified centroid method for estimation of Curie depth from magnetic/aeromagnetic data.

 The new Gravity Map of India (2006) is a flagship product of this Group, prepared in conjunction with several other organisations (GSI, ONGC, OIL) nation-wide.
 Data from 51,356 gravity stations at 3 arc interval was included with implemetation of detailed terrain corrections to the gravity stations, and adopting new theoretical gravity formula based on the Geodetic Reference system 1980 (GRS80), and the International Gravity Standardisation Net 1971 (IGSN71) datum.